kmontag/here2019/kontrol/README.md

   pin on the side with two pins) and the middle (common) pin on the other side.
 This allows us to share the ground connection for the rotary encoder and the push button.
-- Solder a chunk of headers to the last 4 pins (i.e. on the side furthest from the SD card) of the outer row of the Pi.
+- Solder a chunk of headers "upside down" (i.e. with the plastic nub on the bottom of the chip) to the last 4 pins (i.e. on the side furthest from the SD card) of the outer row of the Pi.
 These pins, in order moving away from the SD card, are Ground, GPIO 16, GPIO 20, and GPIO 21.
 Solder ~5cm wires to all of the pins, and slide shrink wrap down to secure the connections.
 - Solder the wires from the headers to these pins on the rotary encoder:
   - Ground (innermost pin with headers) to Common (middle pin on the encoder side)
   - GPIO16 to rotary pin B (right pin on the encoder side)